 Sebastian’s Calypso Kitchen is a Disney restaurant themed to The Little Mermaid, and is set under the sea with fish, seashells, and even a sleepy whale.
-It’s located inside King Triton’s Castle in the Mermaid Lagoon port at Tokyo DisneySea.
+This restaurant review features ‘under the sea’ interior photos and thoughts on the food in the Mermaid Lagoon port at Tokyo DisneySea.

 If such areas are going to be built–and they are going to be built–I think the best compromise is something like Mermaid Lagoon, which compartmentalizes these attractions into a single area rather than scattering them around the park.
 In addition to consolidating these attractions, King Triton’s Castle further conceals most of Mermaid Lagoon’s attractions indoors, in a faux under the sea environment that hides the flat rides from the rest of the park.

 But I digress.
 If you want to read and see more about this port of call as a whole, check out our post: Under the DisneySea in Mermaid Lagoon.
 That details 6 attractions, ambitious play area, shops, meet & greets, and more in Japan’s Little Mermaid land!

 The exterior looks stunning and hides what’s inside, while the interior is effective as being set under the sea, and allows families a large play center that is hidden from the rest of the park.

 It’s a cool place to walk through even if you have no children, and it just sort of “works.”
 Not in a blow-you-away with ornate details sense like the rest of the park, but in a charming, whimsical sense like parts of Fantasyland.

 With the table set, let’s turn to Sebastian’s Calypso Kitchen.
 This is one of the larger counter service restaurants in Tokyo DisneySea, and I would not be surprised if it’s one of the more popular dining spots.